Analytically parameterized solutions for robust quantum control using smooth pulses

 \section{Conclusion}

-We have shown that it is possible to obtain robust quantum gates using smooth pulses in a completely analytical fashion, which only requires finding a bounded function satisfying certain local boundary conditions, at initial and final times.
-This eliminates non-local conditions which necessitate a numerical search over auxiliary parameters \cite{Barnes2015,Zeng2019}.
+We have shown that it is possible to obtain robust quantum gates using smooth pulses in a completely analytical fashion, which only requires finding a function whose derivative is bounded and satisfies certain local boundary conditions, at initial and final times.
+This eliminates nonlocal conditions which necessitate a numerical search over auxiliary parameters \cite{Barnes2015,Zeng2019}.
 Furthermore, we have shown that the problem can also be converted to a set of coupled ODEs, which further eliminates the search for such a bounded function and yields solutions very quickly using standard numerical ODE solvers.
 Although the presented pulse shapes tend to have narrow peaks, this is due to the simple choices of ansatz and not a fundamental limitation of our approach.

-Although our work assumes an SU(2) algebra, we again emphasize that our results can be applicable to two-qubit scenarios which exhibit that structure.
-For instance, in $^{28}$Si quantum double dots \cite{Gungordu2018a} or superconducting qubits \cite{Chow2011} with an always-on coupling, the Hamiltonian decouples into two SU(2) problems, and when the qubits can be addressed separately, each SU(2) subspace can be controlled separately.
+Although our work assumes an $\mathfrak{su}(2)$ algebra, we again emphasize that our results can be applicable to two-qubit scenarios which exhibit that structure.
+For instance, in $^{28}$Si quantum double dots \cite{Gungordu2018a} or superconducting qubits \cite{Chow2011} with an always-on coupling, the Hamiltonian decouples into two $\mathfrak{su}(2)$ problems, and when the qubits can be addressed separately, each $\mathfrak{su}(2)$ subspace can be controlled separately.
 Our robust smooth pulses can then be used to suppress exchange noise and eliminate crosstalk while targeting a desired two-qubit unitary.